exposit/slackifpy/README.md

 This (slackifpy) is a python script that interfaces between Slack and an interactive fiction interpreter.
 This allows you to play parser-based interactive fiction games in a Slack channel with anyone else who is a member of that channel.

-It requires Python and an internet connection but does not require a web server.
-If you want to run it 24/7 as a bot you will need a computer that is on and connected to the internet 24/7, of course.
+It requires Python and an internet connection but does not require a web server (it uses RTM, not webhooks).

+**IMPORTANT Use this script at your own risk.
+I strongly advise using a VM.
+And not leaving the bot running 24/7 if you're not comfortable with whatever shenanigans your users might get up to.**

 #### IF You Know What You Are Doing

-Download the script, read it.
-I suggest using a VM running linux.
+Download the repo.
+I suggest using a VM running linux as host.
+Install slack client for python.
 Download the games you want to play and compile the appropriate interpreter(s) with glk.
 Update gamedb.py with game info.
 Change the configuration options in the main script as the comments direct, using your channel id and your bot or your user slack token.

 #### Step By Step

 This is not a hard or complicated process, but it requires multiple steps and there's potential for confusion at nearly every one of them.
 Treat each step as a separate task that might require extensive googling.
 Don't be afraid to google for tutorials or error messages at each step.

 0. Set up a virtual machine with linux, preferably Debian (since that's what I used), using [VirtualBox Manager](https://www.virtualbox.org/wiki/Downloads).
-This creates a small operating system (the "guest") running inside yours (the "host"); if you screw things up (or someone figures out how to use your bot to make your BIOS explode) you just need to make a new VM to start over.
+This creates a small operating system (the "guest") running inside yours (the "host"); if you screw things up (or someone figures out how to use your bot to make your BIOS explode) you hopefully will just need to make a new VM to start over.

   https://ryantrotz.com/2011/11/virtualbox-beginner-tutorial/

-  If you choose Debian, choose "graphical install" and pick "lxde" as your interface (unless you have another preference).
+  If you choose Debian, for ease of use, choose "graphical install" and pick "lxde" as your interface (unless you have another preference).
 Be sure to check the box to include the system tools.

   Once you're booted up, set up VM's Guest Additions and mount a shared directory with your host system so you can easily pass files back and forth.

 1. Download and extract the slackifpy zip.
-NOTE: The folder structure is pretty arbitrary and easily changed in slackif.py, but I suggest leaving it for now and changing it if you intend to after you've got a sample game up and running.
+NOTE: The folder structure is pretty arbitrary and easily changed, but I suggest leaving it for now and changing it if you intend to after you've got a sample game up and running.

 2. Install slack client for python on the system where you will be running slackif.py (either your computer or the VM).
 You may need to install pip.